 When everything is done, look your blanket over on both sides, making sure you didn’t leave any loose strings or a yarn needle in there.

-Now you know that you are giving someone a gift that is made with your own hands, from your heart to keep someone cozy and warm.
-What better gift is there?
+Now you know that you are giving a new parent a gift that is made with your own hands, from your heart to keep someone cozy and warm.
+What better baby gifts are there?

 PIN FOR LATER